Why Are Buyers Experiencing Risk Aversion?

 Implement the Reframe

-Share your knowledge of their business needs by reframing how they see their business and the problems it solves through commercial teaching and insight.
-This gives you the credibility and authority you need to sway them to change their thinking.
+Challenger reps should share their knowledge of the customer’s business needs by reframing how they see their business and the problems it solves through commercial teaching and insight.
+This gives you the credibility and authority you need to sway them to change their thinking and regain control of the sale.

 Lead with Authoritative Insight